How Supply Chain Issues Can Affect Your Trucking Business’s Liability

 The main issues behind supply chain holdups include:

-• Dependence on few third parties: Many companies rely on a single supplier, supply chain partner or customer.
+Many companies rely on a single supplier, supply chain partner, or customer.
 Depending too much on just one or a few third parties has led to major supply chain issues.
-As a result, businesses are now shifting to developing other trading partnerships and seeking more suppliers, customers, markets, logistics, and transport.
+As a result, businesses are now shifting to developing other trading partnerships and seeking more suppliers, customers, markets, shipping logistics, and transport.
 By working with other providers that offer new capabilities, companies can foster greater resilience and agility in the supply chain.

 How the Supply Chain Delays Can Leave You Liable